 How to get to Valparaiso from Santiago

-It is an easy bus journey from Santiago to Valparaiso, buses depart Santiago from Terminal Alameda every 15 minutes for the terminal located at the National Congress Building in Valparaiso.
+If you prefer to do the day tour by local bus it is an easy bus journey from Santiago to Valparaiso.
+Buses depart Santiago from Terminal Alameda every 15 minutes for the terminal located at the National Congress Building in Valparaiso.
 We travelled by Turbus.

-Apart from the scenic views from the historical area of Valparaiso known as Cerro Alegre the streets are abound with local street art.
-The local authorities allow the vibrant art work and welcome local and foreign artists to express themselves.
+Apart from the scenic views from the historical area of Valparaiso known as Cerro Alegre, the streets are abounding with local street art.
+The local authorities allow the vibrant artwork and welcome local and foreign artists to express themselves.
 As you wander around you will come across local cafes, hostels and any wall that is free covered with vibrant and colourful graffiti.
 No wonder Valparaiso is known as the Graffiti Capital of Chile.

 Vina del Mar means in Spanish the Vineyard of the Sea, but is it also known as the Garden City.
 A popular seaside resort of Chile, Vina del Mar offers those who visit, many parks and water fountains, casinos, shopping malls and Caleta Abarca beach.

 The working clock of Vina del Mar is one of the city’s most famous landmarks.
-It’s face is made only with flowers.
-Here you can take a relaxing ride on a traditional horse-drawn carriage (which the locals call ‘victoria’s’) through the historical streets and along the waterfront.
+Its face is made only with flowers.
+Here you can take a relaxing ride on a traditional horse-drawn carriage (which the locals call ‘victoria’s’) through the historic streets and along the waterfront.

 The original Moai (Easter Island Statues) standing guard outside the Museum of Archaeology and History Francisco Fonck.
 The Museum has an extensive library of documents and wood tablets displaying ancient hieroglyphics of Easter Island.